Excerpt from Finding Center Stage

 As Henry positioned his red tie over the buttons on his starched, white shirt, he said, “Life is a series of intersections.
 How you navigate them becomes the story of your life.
 Be careful which way you turn.”

 He grabbed the long strips of ripped paper off his desk.
-The ends stuck out beyond his fist, as though, Zeus like, he’d grabbed jagged bolts of lightning.
+The ends stuck out beyond his fist, as though he’d grabbed jagged bolts of lightning.
 He squeezed his fist harder and watched the paper bend as his fingers turned crimson.
 When he couldn’t grip any harder, he threw the scraps of paper straight up above his desk.
 They burst in midair like chaff and fluttered in opposite directions tumbling to the floor.
 One long strip draped over his desk nameplate that read, “Frank N. Stein.”

 Sitting silently, enraged and littered with pieces of his torn-up life, he grabbed the phone and punched his uncle’s cell phone number.